 The ML.PRINCIPAL_COMPONENT_INFO function

-model: the name of the model
+STRINGvalue that specifies the name of the model.

-ML.PRINCIPAL_COMPONENT_INFO function returns the following columns:
+ML.PRINCIPAL_COMPONENT_INFO returns the following columns:

-- eigenvalue: the factor by which the eigenvector is scaled.
+FLOAT64value that contains the factor by which the eigenvector is scaled.
 Eigenvalue and explained variance are the same concepts in PCA.

-The following example retrieves the eigenvalue related information of each
+The following example retrieves the eigenvalue-related information of each

-principal component in
+principal component in the model

-mydataset.
-The dataset is in your default
+mydataset.mymodel in your default project.

 SELECT * FROM ML.PRINCIPAL_COMPONENT_INFO(MODEL `mydataset.mymodel`)